Mailman (City Letter Carrier)

 If the post office is close, does that mean the mailman stops running?

-Asked by Aracely almost 10 years ago
+Asked by Aracely about 10 years ago

 Generally that would be correct.
 If the PO is closed due to poor weather conditions it would usually mean our whole retail and delivery operations have been suspended.
 I don't know if there are still processing operations going on at the mail plants.
 It isn't too common for us to suspend delivery for an entire day, but in blizzards or states of emergency, it could be necessary for us to do so.